wensheng-li/online-coding-academy/README.md

 ## Contributing

 Contributions are welcome!
-To make a contribution, please fork the repository and submit a pull request with detailed information about your changes.
+To contribute, please fork the repository and submit a pull request with detailed information about your changes.

 ## License